paulinho-16/MEIC-ASSO/docs/chat.md

   - **websockets** socket.io, is a common solution for most real-time chat systems, providing a bi-directional communication channel between a client and a server.
 It focus equally on reliability and speed.
   - **backend** node.js with framework express, because is the most well documented technology with socket.io and socket.io is built on top of node.js.
 - Database
   - **mongoDB**, because there is no need to define schemas allowing for a more flexibility in the development.
 Is good for a large dataset, low latency and low response times.
 As it is a NoSQL database it has the characteristics of it, it was designed for fast and simple questions, large dataset and frequent application changes.
 It also scales well horizontally allowing more machines to be added and handle the data across multiple servers.
+However upon choosing a NoSQL database one looses on multi-row transactions and relations between different classes.
+These are not major concerns since the database is meant to be as simple as possible.
 Concluding: flexibility, scalability, high-performance, availability, highly functional.

 ## Design and Architecture

 In the current state of the implementation, the chat backend does not have a complex structure.
-The chat backend consists of 3 microservices:
+The chat backend is composed by 3 subcomponents:

 - Chat Server

 Responsible for direct communication with the clients.
 The clients will send the messages to the chat server which will, in real time, resend the same messages to the receiver clients.
 The communication between clients and the chat server is done via web sockets.
 Other options were available, such as polling, long-polling.
 However, these are more demanding computationally.

 - Mongo Chat Server